yvonne-muli/DATA-FUNDAMENTALS-FINAL-PROJECT/README.md

 # 📘 Data Fundamentals Final Project

 ## 1. Project Overview
-This project was created as part of the Data Fundamentals course.
-It demonstrates how to design a relational database, implement user roles, apply security policies, and create admin functions using *Supabase*.
+This project  demonstrates how to design a relational database, implement user roles, apply security policies, and create admin functions using *Supabase*.

 The project includes three main tables that are linked together through relationships to represent real-world data interactions.